integrity-nexus-kai/Quantum_Integrity_Core/README.md

 - 📁 axioma/ — core architectural concepts
 - 📁 figures/ — visualizations and prediction plots
 - 📁 papers/ — scientific derivations and LaTeX sources
 - 📁 strategy/ — publication and positioning strategy

+## Open Question

+What is the exact scaling exponent ( \alpha ) governing the transition near the critical parameter, and does it exhibit universality across different gravitational configurations?

+Answering this question is central to establishing TIG as a predictive framework.

 ---